PatrickMaiyer/Portapack_Wiki/PortaPack-Versions.md

 ### Differences
-* Similar to the H2+R3 except it now uses the AG256SL100 IC.
-As well as it uses the AK4951
+* Similar to the H2+R3 except it now uses the AG256SL100 IC as well as the 28 pin QFN WM8731L instead of the 38 pin QFN AK4951.
+Marked as "PCB v3.6 mmdvm.club".
+* 3W LTK8002D SOP8 Class D amplifier for the speaker (INS8002e clone?).
+* Power IC IP5306 SOP8.

 ## H3